Chinese Language

 Success Beyond F&M

-The tremendous success of F&M graduates demonstrates the tangible value of an F&M degree when compared to national outcomes.
-Within six months after graduation, 93% of the Class of 2023 were either employed or furthering their education.
+At F&M, we prepare you to be world-ready.
+Our graduates are purpose-driven leaders at the top of their industries committed to shaping a better future.
+Within six months after graduation, 92% of the Class of 2024 were either employed or furthering their education.
 This is higher than the national average, which is typically in the mid-80% range.
 And by studying Chinese at F&M, the interpretive skills and creative thinking abilities you gain are valuable for any post-college plan.

 Alumni Spotlight